SupaxInc/data-structure-and-algorithms/README.md

     - Time Complexity: O(n)
     - Space Complexity: O(n)

+    **More Approaches:**

+    - Have 1 hashmap that counts string s then decrement it in string t, check if the count is all 0 at the end
+    - Initialize an array with 26 index then use `ord` for each char and subtract it by `‘a’` to get the 0-indexed value and increment it.
+Decrement the array for string t.
+Check at the end with `all()` to check if all values in the array are 0.

     **Solution:** Count letters in both strings using a hashmap then compare the two hashmaps for both key and value pairs

     **Unique uses:**